If the FBI shoots someone, including a hostage, it investigates itself

 But relatives of the victim, Ulises Valladares, say they've been told nothing.
 They say they don't know the agent's name or whether he's still on duty.
 They have filed a wrongful death lawsuit, which is pending.

 New FBI data obtained exclusively by NBC News shows the bureau found fault with the actions of agents five times in 228 shooting incidents from 2011 to the present.
-Eighty-one were intentional shootings of people, 34 were intentional shootings of animals, and 113 were accidental discharges.
+Eighty-one were intentional shootings involving people or objects, 34 were intentional shootings of animals, and 113 were accidental discharges.

 FBI officials refused to discuss any of the internal investigations into each shooting or answer any questions about whether agents were disciplined.
 They declined to comment on the Houston case.

 By determining that the actions of the five agents were unjustified, FBI officials said, the bureau was not saying that an entire shooting was unjustified.
-In fact, none of the five questionable shooting actions by agents led to an injury or death, officials said.
+None of the five questionable shooting actions by agents led to a death, officials said.
 It is possible, they said, for multiple agents to have shot to death a suspect in a manner that followed all the rules, only to have one agent fire a shot that was deemed improper.

 "Each round is evaluated," one FBI official said.